JacksonHolmes01/Training-Module-Production-Grade-RAG-Infrastructure-Weaviate/lessons/01-lab2-overview.md

 In **Lab 1**, you deployed Weaviate securely and validated the basics: authentication, RBAC, lifecycle operations, backups, start/stop commands, etc.

-That’s the foundation — but in the real world, Weaviate is usually not “the product.”
+That’s the foundation, but in the real world, Weaviate is usually not “the product.”
 It is an internal part of a bigger application.

 In **Lab 2**, we build something that feels like a real application: